AndreHaupt85/mixed-and-between/README.md

 ## Mixed and Between

 Planning an evening with your friends at home?
 The next birthday party is coming?
-Then u will need some drinks to serve.
+Then you will need some drinks to serve.

 ## App Impressions